-Pets are welcome on to join you on the National Mall and Memorial Gardens.
-This national park sits in the middle of a living city, so the rules here are less restrictive than you’ll find at other national parks.
-Basically, pets must be leashed and cleaned up after, and they are not allowed in the buildings, in the National Sculpture Garden, or inside most of the memorials.
+Pets are welcome on to join you as you explore the National Mall and Memorial Gardens.
+Because this national park sits in the middle of a living city, the rules here are less restrictive than you’ll find at other national parks.

 Pet waste must be picked up and disposed of properly